tiborsimon/tiborsimon.github.io/_posts/2015-07-10-evernote-task-management.md

 ### Log note

-If you decided to keep track of your work in the way that provides higher resolution, you will have a !_log notebook in your _TASKS stack, which will contain all of the log notes, you create in a daily manner.
+If you decided to keep track of your work in the way that provides higher resolution, you will have a !_log notebook in your _PROJECTS stack, which will contain all of the log notes, you create in a daily manner.
 You gave the current date as the title for each log note.
 Each log note contains sections that match to the same pattern:

 - Timestamp[^7]